smarabattula/auto_anki/README.md

 ## Why should you use Auto Anki?
-Have you had difficulties memorizing important concepts taught in class or found it difficult to highlight questions that can be asked from the lecture?
-This is where Auto Anki comes in use.
+Have you had difficulties memorizing important concepts taught in class?
+Have you ever found it difficult to highlight and understand the type of questions that can be asked from the topics discussed during the lectures?
+Then Auto anki can help you with this as it:
-- It extracts questions from the pdf.
+- Extracts questions from the pdf.
 - Searches the web for answers.
 - Creates flashcards for easy memorisation.